midcontinentcontrols/kb/README.md

 The test container will now run as a pod on Kubernetes with cluster admin privileges.
 Any setup necessary for your tests, such as applying manifests or syncing helm charts, should go in `test.env.kubernetes`.
 If you require additional features to prepare your test environment, please [open an issue](https://github.com/midcontinentcontrols/kindest/issues).

 ## Docker Desktop Resource Limits
-**The default resource limits for Docker Desktop appear insufficient to run the tests.** If this occurs, you will encounter [kind#1437](https://github.com/kubernetes-sigs/kind/issues/1437#issuecomment-602975739).
-Configure Docker with 4gb of both memory and swap just to be safe:
+**For some Docker Desktop versions, the default resource limits for Docker Desktop appear insufficient to run the tests.** If this occurs, you will encounter [kind#1437](https://github.com/kubernetes-sigs/kind/issues/1437#issuecomment-602975739).
+If your Docker Desktop supports resource configuration, specify at least 4gb of both memory and swap just to be safe:

 ![Example Docker Desktop Settings](docs/images/docker-resources.png)